precice/fluent-adapter/README.md

     - fsi_and_wave_profile_udf.c: For FSI + wave simulations.
 Needs fsi.c and
       wave_profile.c.
     The variable SOURCES needs one one main udf file and the correspoding .c files.

+* Adapt the path of the python library in /src/makefile line 19
 * Type: make "FLUENT_ARCH=lnamd64" to start the build.
 Add a "clean" to clean it.

 --------------------------------------------------------------------------------